MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctAdministration.md

 ![Project Employee Maintenance.](media/PTE2.jpg)

 **Security**

 A new security Role was created called ESS PTE Employee, which will give the user access to the necessary windows to enter their timesheets.

 The goal of the PTE Timesheet feature is to provide an alternative option for customers that are currently using the Business Portal Project Time and Expense functionality to enter and approve Timesheets.
 The idea is that customers can utilize the Limited user types in GP for the PTE Timesheet users; however, it will work with Full Users as well.

 **Workflow**

 The PTE Timesheet featured requires that a Workflow is created and marked as Active.
 The ability to create a Workflow is available by navigating to Workflow Maintenance (Administration | Setup | Company | Workflow | Workflow Maintenance).

 **PTE Timesheet Entry**

 The window allows you to enter a timesheet for the Employee ID that is assigned to the GP User that is logged in, or for an Employee ID that the user is a delegate for.
 If there are multiple weeks in the pay period, you can cycle through them by using the buttons for the Week.

 You can also create a new Timesheet from a template by clicking the New From Template button.
 You will be prompted with options to determine whether you want to include the hours or copy the Billing Notes.

 ![Project Employee Maintenance.](media/PTE3.jpg)

-New tables were added to store the information for the PTE Timesheets Setup and Entry PTE00300 - PTE Timesheet Template Header
+New tables were added to store the information for the PTE Timesheets Setup and Entry:

+- PTE00300 - PTE Timesheet Template Header
-PTE00301 - PTE Timesheet Template Line
+- PTE00301 - PTE Timesheet Template Line
-PTE00601 - PTE Employee Master
+- PTE00601 - PTE Employee Master
-PTE00602 - PTE Timesheet Delegates
+- PTE00602 - PTE Timesheet Delegates
-PTE10000 - PTE Timesheet Header
+- PTE10000 - PTE Timesheet Header
-PTE10001 - PTE Timesheet Line
+- PTE10001 - PTE Timesheet Line